CarlosCapili/LFSR-and-Stream-Cipher/README.md

 # LFSR-and-Stream-Cipher

 StreamCipher.m encrypts an image using Shannon's One time key method.
-A message of m-bits XOR'd with a key of perfectly random number of m-bits to create a ciphertext
+A message of m-bits XOR'd with a key of perfectly random numbers of m-bits to create a ciphertext

 Example - Orignal Image, Encrypted Image, Decrypted Image